History of Immigration to the United States

 The Catholic Church, Catholic Social Teaching, and Migration

 In February 2017, Pope Francis said "the protection of migrants is a moral duty."
 Further, “the challenges of migration and the promotion of peace cannot be tackled without development and integration.”
-Listen to a 2:24 minute video and read Address of His Holiness Pope Francis to Participants in the International Forum on “Migration and Peace.
-Source: News.VA.
+Read Address of His Holiness Pope Francis to Participants in the International Forum on “Migration and Peace.
+Source: The Vatican.
 Published: February 21, 2017.

 On July 14, 2014, “Pope Francis sent a message to the ‘Mexico/Holy See Colloquium on Migration and Development’ urging protection for tens of thousands of unaccompanied children who are migrating North from Central America and Mexico in increasing numbers.”
-Click here to read about the Holy Father’s letter, hear a 1:36 minute radio report, and read a Vatican Radio translation of the Holy Father’s message.
+Click here to read the Holy Father’s letter.
 (Page 10)

 Dr. Charles Strain, co-author of “Global Migration: What’s Happening, Why, and a Just Response,” spoke at Marian University on November 15, 2017.
 His presentation covers forced migration weaving throughout examples of how CRS provides support to migrants and refugees who are fleeing violence as well as climate change.
 53:34 minutes.
 Published: November 20, 2017.